My somewhat eclectic model railroad HO / OO scale motive power roster with motive power representing North and South America, Europe, and Australia.

 This is the current motive power roster, a varied roster of powered DCC equipped, DC only, or dummy locos.
 The locos are listed as allocated to a particular layout, or as foreign road power.
 All locomotives are fitted with a factory installed DCC decoder unless otherwise indicated, and have Kadee or other similar knuckle couplers unless otherwise indicated.

-ITC (Ruston) Ruston & Hornsby 48DS
+ITC (Ruston) Ruston and Hornsby 48DS

 This loco is a Hornby DCC Ready model, without a decoder installed.
 The plan is to leave it as DC only, although I might install a DCC decoder at some point in the future.
 It is used almost exclusively on my Ruston Light Railway “both ends of the line” micro layout.
 This is currently the smallest locomotive on the roster, and will probably not lose that title until it is no longer on the roster at all.
 It is fitted with standard Hornby tension lock couplers.

-ITC GE70 Ton Switcher 58
+ITC GE70 Switcher #58

-This loco is an ex-Bethlehem Steel Bachmann DCC On-Board model.
+This loco is an ex-Bethlehem Steel Bachmann model.
 The plan is to remove the Bethlehem Steel name and add my own railroads lettering.
 The number will remain the same.
 It is a similar yellow to the GE 44, so I will leave it the same color.
 See http://en.wikipedia.org/wiki/GE_70-ton_switcher for more info on the GE 70 Ton switcher.

 Other Road Power

-MPAC NW2 1424
+MPAC EMD NW2 Switcher #1424

-Pennsylvania / Conrail S2 8432
+Pennsylvania / Conrail Alco S2 Switcher #8432

-Canadian Pacific GP35 8210
+Canadian Pacific EMD GP35 Road Switcher #8210

-A Bachmann DCC Onboard loco, in an older CP color scheme.
+A Bachmann loco, in an older CP color scheme.
 The color scheme of this loco was still in use in the 1970s and 80s, so I felt it was still a good representation of the era I model.
 See http://en.wikipedia.org/wiki/GP35 for more information on the GP35 loco type.

-Western Maryland GP35 3576
+Western Maryland EMD GP35 Road Switcher #3576

-This loco is a Bachmann DCC Onboard loco, and represents the Chessie system.
+This loco is a Bachmann loco, and represents the Chessie system.
 I have seen photos of the Chessie System paint scheme and Western Maryland schemes in the same train, so having this loco as representing the Chessie is prototypical.
 See http://en.wikipedia.org/wiki/GP35 for more info on the GP35 loco type.

-MWSL FT-As 23 and 28
+MWSL EMD FT-As #23 and #28

 2 x MWSL FT-A locos.
 One is ex-Georgia Northern #14, the other is ex-EL #6014.
-These are both Bachmann DCC Equipped models.
+These are both Bachmann models.
 They are 8 wheel drive and 8 wheel pickup.
 These locos have been weathered so that they look really old, and I suspect they would have looked somewhat run down like this in the 1970s / 1980s.
 In my alternate history, these two locos were purchased by the MWSL in the mid to late 60s, and at some point between their purchase and 1975 they have been re-motored with more up to date engines and other components, bringing their power rating up to 1500hp each.
 See http://en.wikipedia.org/wiki/EMD_FT for more information on the FT loco type.